| | | | | |

 • Spices: I like to add ground cinnamon and ground nutmeg for extra flavor.
 If you prefer not to, feel free to leave them out.

 • Coconut Oil: I prefer using refined coconut oil (which has a more neutral flavor), instead of extra virgin coconut oil (which has a more pronounced coconut taste).
+You may also use dairy-free butter (vegan butter) if you prefer.
 Alternatively, if you are not lactose-intolerant, feel free to use melted butter instead.

-• Sugar: I used granulated white sugar, but you may also use brown sugar, maple sugar or coconut sugar if you prefer.
-If you are diabetic or insulin-resistant, I strong recommend that you use Lakanto Monkfruit Sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).
+• Sugar: I used granulated sugar, but you may also use cane sugar, light brown sugar, dark brown sugar, maple sugar or coconut sugar if you prefer.
+If you are diabetic or insulin-resistant, I strong recommend that you use granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).

 • Vanilla Extract: I like adding a splash of vanilla extract for extra flavor, but you may also use almond extract if you prefer!
 Alternatively, you may also leave it out completely.

 • Egg: The egg helps to better bind the ingredients together.
-If you are vegan or allergic to eggs, feel free to use aquafaba, a flax egg, or an egg-replacer instead.
+If you are vegan or allergic to eggs, feel free to use aquafaba or an egg-replacer instead.

 How to Make Gluten-Free Oatmeal Cookies (Step by Step):